aidan-gibson/obsidian-opener/README.md

 # ToDo:
 - [ ] settings (Toggle openpdf and open newtab on/off for ppl who just want one of the features).
+  - if open PDFApp == false; make sure it still opens in new tab
 - [ ] test mobile
 - [ ] test with common plugins etc
 - [ ] add to community plugins